 It turns out very difficult indeed, and six months down the line I can see that I paid an emotional and mental price for my naivety and lack of knowledge.
 Unless you are professionally involved in mental health services and/or have lots of experience of therapy, how can you decide what kind of support is right for you and your situation?
 What will help you – and what may actually hinder?
 Over the months since I realised that however skilled and caring the practitioner, the wrong kind of treatment can generate as much anguish as it soothes.

 The signs of how challenging finding the right therapist would be were there from the start only I chose to ignore them – or perhaps in my anguished state I didn’t actually notice them.
-I turned first to welldoing.org but found myself wandering aimlessly around the site.
 I didn’t know what kind of support I was looking for; I just wanted someone to talk to.
-The options that came up sounded amazing and one in particular gave me a flickering of hope.
+The options that came up on welldoing.org sounded amazing and one in particular gave me a flickering of hope.
 Forty miles wasn’t that far, I reasoned, before admitting to myself that the thought of driving anywhere in my current state was daunting.

 While a search on the BACP webpages threw up some names that were geographically closer, selection was still tough as I had no other criteria to use.
 Practical considerations such as distance to travel or cost are of course important to consider yet they cannot outweigh the therapist’s specialism – a lesson I’ve learnt since.

 In the end I chose a woman who had good qualifications and a picture that I liked.
 I secured an assessment the following day and returned the next week for my first session.
 From the outset, she was very clear that she was a counsellor and that alone was the model she used.
 There would be no homework, as in other kinds of talking therapies.
 I admit, ever the dutiful student, I was a little disappointed by that but I didn’t foresee that would be a problem.
 Actually the lack of structure and sense of process turned out to be big difficulties.